Expressivity of Emergent Language is a Trade-off between Contextual Complexity and Unpredictability: Results Discussion

 \section{Results \& Discussion}

 To alleviate the effect from randomness as much as possible, all the following results are obtained with 6 different random seeds.
-All values are averaged across the seeds, and the corresponding standard deviation (SD) are also provided.
+All values are averaged across the seeds, and the corresponding standard deviation (SD) are also provided (either in this section or appendices).